adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/domainmgr.md

 The `Link` header contains the URI that you need to retrieve to get the next page of the results.
 This has implications for how you receive more than 50 records.

-### 3. Offline sync only supports "flat" objects.
+### 3. Offline sync only supports "flat" objects

-One of the common reasons for usign NoSQL stores is that you can store pretty much any document you wish.
+One of the common reasons for using NoSQL stores is that you can store pretty much any document you wish.
 You just have to have a JSON representation of the object cross the wire.
 If you have complex objects stored in Azure Table Storage, they won't be able to be stored in the offline cache.
 The offline cache is based on SQLite and inherits the limitations of that resource.
 In particular, this means no complex types.

 Using a NoSQL store seems like a great idea.
 However, the limitations of the platform make Azure Table Storage a poor choice for this particular function.
+The Azure Table Storage is ill-suited to the demands of a mobile client backend.

 One of the great uses of the Azure Table Storage Domain Manager is to see how you can write your own domain manager.
 The [code][5] for the domain manager (and the ITableData interface) is relatively simple since it passes through the OData query to Azure Storage.
 This